 When people first experiment with keto, it's typical to clear out the fridge and pantry to start with a clean slate.
 Keeping exclusively keto items in your kitchen keeps temptation away and keeps you in ketosis longer.

 Is mayo keto?
-What you need to know

 What is mayo, anyway?